beevik/etree/README.md

 ###Example: Processing elements and attributes

-The next example illustrates some ways to access elements and attributes using simple etree queries.
+This example illustrates some ways to access elements and attributes using simple etree queries.
 ```go
 root := doc.SelectElement("bookstore")